keoughkath/AlleleAnalyzer/README.md

 ExcisionFinder is a database and toolset for analysis and design of allele-specific CRISPR editing that leverages >2,500 human genomes to estimate feasibility of allele-specific loci in varied individuals and design allele-specific sgRNAs in individual genomes.

+**Note**: ExcisionFinder is currently in early beta and has many bugs, which we are actively working to fix.
+If you use this tool and find any issues or anything that is difficult to interpret, please send a message to this github or to kathleen.keough@gladstone.ucsf.edu

 ## Table of Contents

 1. Getting started